secretstartups/handbook/customer-success/product-usage-data/use-case-adoption/index.html.md

 ## Continuous Integration (CI)

 CI is considered both an initial purchase reason or, in the case of SCM, an expansionary use case (one after the initial purchase intent has been solved).
+For customers after their initial 1 month purchase:

 |                    | **Red** | **Yellow** | **Green** |
 | ------------------ | ------- | ---------- | --------  |